Pilot Grants

 • Proposals are reviewed by a small group of anonymous network affiliates and scored following the NIH/CSR guidelines and rubric for R01/R03/R15/R21/R34

-• Applications scoring in the top 50% will receive complete scores and comments using NIH score sheets
+• Applications scoring in the top 50% are guaranteed to receive complete scores and comments using NIH score sheets.
+Depending on the number of applications, those under the top 50% may also receive feedback.

 * Focus on these areas is not required, but projects that examine these factors will be prioritized for funding.